Tatiara

 Tatiara's median age exceeds the national pattern

-Tatiara's median age is 41 years, which is lower than the Rest of SA's median age of 47 but slightly higher than the national norm of 38.
-Compared to the Rest of SA average, Tatiara has a notably higher proportion of people aged 25-34 (14.1% locally compared to the average) and a lower proportion of people aged 65-74 (11.3%).
-Between 2021 and the present day, the proportion of people aged 25 to 34 has increased from 12.5% to 14.1%, while the proportions for those aged 45 to 54 have decreased from 13.7% to 11.5% and for those aged 5 to 14 have dropped from 12.6% to 11.2%.
-Demographic modeling suggests significant changes in Tatiara's age profile by 2041.
-The 75 to 84 age cohort is projected to expand by 171 people (36%) from 483 to 655.
-Notably, the combined age groups of 65 and above are expected to account for 72% of total population growth, reflecting Tatiara's aging demographic profile.
-Conversely, population declines are projected for the 45 to 54 and 5 to 14 cohorts.
+Tatiara's median age is 41 years, notably lower than Rest of SA's 47 but somewhat older than the national norm of 38.
+Compared to the Rest of SA average, the 25-34 cohort is notably over-represented at 14.1% locally, while the 65-74 year-olds are under-represented at 11.3%.
+Between 2021 and present day, the 25 to 34 age group has grown from 12.5% to 14.1% of the population.
+Conversely, the 45 to 54 cohort has declined from 13.7% to 11.5%, and the 5 to 14 group has dropped from 12.6% to 11.2%.
+Demographic modeling suggests Tatiara's age profile will evolve significantly by 2041.
+The 75 to 84 age cohort is projected to expand notably, increasing by 171 people (35%) from 483 to 655.
+Notably, the combined 65+ age groups are projected to account for 73% of total population growth, reflecting the area's aging demographic profile.
+In contrast, population declines are projected for the 45 to 54 and 5 to 14 cohorts.

 Frequently Asked Questions - Age